florian-rieder/Movie-Scripts/README.md

 | `End`        | `int` | end position in number of characters from the start of the script |

 # Parameters
-You can overwrite or change certain attributes of a `ScriptParser`, in function to your needs.
+You can overwrite or change certain attributes of a `ScriptParser`, depending on your needs.
 | Attribute           | type  | Description  |
 | ------------------- |-------| ------------ |
 | `minimum_replies`     | `int` | The minimal amount of replies under which a character is rejected.
 The default value is 1.
 This discards all characters with no replies.
 With the value adjusted to 2, most false-positives will be eliminated, but also some minor characters with it. |